 Many of the owners you talk to may be upset or anxious about their pets, so it would be important to have a kind and reassuring manner.
 You would also have to be very gentle with the animals you work with, as many of them will be fragile.

 As a vet in general practice you would:

 You might also be involved in inspecting hygiene and care standards in zoos, kennels, catteries, riding stables, pet shops and cattle markets.

 You could also work in the public sector.
 You would then help prevent and control animal and human diseases, such as foot and mouth disease, and assess the safety of food processing plants and abattoirs.

 Another option would be working in industry, supervising the production of drugs, chemicals and biological products.

 You will translate scientific information about nutrition into practical advice to help people make health-conscious decisions about food.
-You'll assess, diagnose and treat diet-related problems and aim to raise awareness of the link between food and health to prevent future problems.
+You will assess, diagnose and treat diet-related problems and aim to raise awareness of the link between food and health to prevent future problems.

 Although many dietitians work for the National Health Service (NHS) in a hospital or community setting, you can also work in:

-Working in a hospital, you'll educate people who need special diets as part of their treatment.
+Working in a hospital, you will educate people who need special diets as part of their treatment.
 You may focus on specialist areas, such as children's health, diabetes, kidney disease, food allergies or eating disorders.
 In the community you may be involved in a range of health promotion activities.